- job (v.)

 - job (n.)

-- 1550s, in phrase jobbe of worke "piece of work" (contrasted with continuous labor), of uncertain origin, perhaps a variant of gobbe "mass, lump" (c.1400; see gob) via sense of "a cart-load."
-Sense of "work done for pay" first recorded 1650s.
-Thieves' slang sense of "theft, robbery, a planned crime" is from 1722.
-Printing sense is from 1795.
-Slang meaning "specimen, thing, person" is from 1927.
+- "piece of work; something to be done," 1620s, from phrase jobbe of worke (1550s) "task, piece of work" (contrasted with continuous labor), a word of uncertain origin.
+Perhaps a variant of gobbe "mass, lump" (c.
+1400; see gob) via sense of "a cart-load."
+Specific sense of "work done for pay" first recorded 1650s.

 job.
 (1) A low mean lucrative busy affair.
 (2) Petty, piddling work; a piece of chance work.
 [Johnson's Dictionary]

-- Biblical masc. proper name, from Hebrew Iyyobh, which according to some scholars is literally "hated, persecuted," from ayyabh "he was hostile to," related to ebhah "enmity."
+- Biblical masc. proper name, name of an ancient patriarch whose story forms a book of the Old Testament, from Hebrew Iyyobh, which according to some scholars is literally "hated, persecuted," from ayyabh "he was hostile to," related to ebhah "enmity."
 Others say it means "the penitent one."
+Figurative of bad news, destitution, and patient endurance.
+Hence Job's comforter, of one who brings news of additional misfortune (1736).